MusicPlayerDaemon/MPD/doc/user.rst

 * Boost 1.58
 * pkg-config

 Each plugin usually needs a codec library, which you also need to install.
-Check the plugin reference for details about required libraries :ref:`plugin_references`.
+Check the :doc:`plugins` for details about required libraries

 For example, the following installs a fairly complete list of build dependencies on Debian Jessie: